 We’ve listed everything we know about food trucks in Champaign, Urbana and beyond

 Find a way to curb that food truck craving in and around Champaign-Urbana.
-From tacos to burgers to superfoods to donuts, we’ve got it here.
+From tacos to burgers to donuts, we’ve got it here.

 Year after year, Champaign, Urbana and the surrounding communities are home to some of the area’s best food trucks.
 Featuring unique food finds and specialities, these food trucks offer variety and combinations that please kids and adults alike.
 Residents flock to social media and food truck websites in order to find out when and where to find their favorites.